Dame Robin White

-Dame Robin White’s contribution to Pacific art was recognised in 2017 when she was awarded the Artist Laureate Award.
-In 2020 Te Papa will present a significant retrospective exhibition of Dame Robin White’s work and, with your help, the Te Papa Foundation aims to support this exhibition through a major new commission for the new Toi Art Threshold Gallery.
-Te Papa Press will also publish a book of Dame Robin’s life and work to coincide with the exhibition.
+Dame Robin White’s contribution to New Zealand art was recognised in 2017 when she was awarded the Arts Foundation’s Laureate Award.
+In 2020 Te Papa will present a significant retrospective exhibition of Dame Robin’s work and, with your help, the Te Papa Foundation aims to help Te Papa acquire three recent works for the national art collection.
+Te Papa Press will also publish a book of her life and work to coincide with the exhibition.

-After the talk, there will be an opportunity to visit the Tūrangawaewae: Art and New Zealand exhibition, which features three of Robin’s 1970s screen prints, and hear Robin, Sarah and Jill in conversation on those works.
+After the talk, there will be an opportunity to visit the Tūrangawaewae: Art and New Zealand exhibition, which features three of Dame Robin’s 1970s screen prints, and hear the artist herself, Sarah and Jill in conversation on those works.

 This event is presented in partnership with the Te Papa Foundation.